On importance sampling and independent Metropolis-Hastings with an unbounded weight function: Bias removal for self-normalized importance sampling

 \end{prop}

 The assumption $2p+4r+4 <r\cdot p$ is for example satisfied if $r=\infty$ and $p=4+\epsilon$ with an arbitrary $\epsilon>0$, or if $p=5$ and $r = 15$.
 However it cannot be satisfied with $p\leq 4$.

-The cost of UIS is that of running Algorithm~\ref{alg:coupledPIMHlag}.
+The cost of Coupling-UIS is that of running Algorithm~\ref{alg:coupledPIMHlag}.
 It starts with two draws from $\bar{q}$, i.e.\ $2N$ draws from $q$, and as many evaluations of the weight function $\omega$.
 Then either $\tau = 1$ or the algorithm enters its while loop up to the meeting time $\tau$, drawing $N$ new particles at each iterate of the loop.
-Counting the cost in units of number of evaluations of $\pi$, UIS has an overall cost of $\mathcal{C} = 2N + N (\tau - 1)$.
-If Assumption~\ref{asm:asm1} holds with $p \geq 2$, using Proposition~\ref{prop:upb_meetingproba} then $\mathbb{E}[\tau - 1] \leq C N^{-1/2}$ for a finite constant $C$.
+Counting the cost in units of number of evaluations of $\pi$, Coupling-UIS has an overall cost of $\mathcal{C} = 2N + N (\tau - 1)$.
+If Assumption~\ref{asm:pfinitemoments} holds with $p \geq 2$, using Proposition~\ref{prop:upb_meetingproba} then $\mathbb{E}[\tau - 1] \leq C N^{-1/2}$ for a finite constant $C$.
 Thus, as $N\to\infty$, $\mathbb{E}[\mathcal{C}]$ is equivalent to $2N$.
-We can then compare the asymptotic inefficiencies of UIS and IS as in the next statement.
+We can then compare the asymptotic inefficiencies of Coupling-UIS and IS as in the next statement.

-\begin{prop} Denote the cost of the UIS estimator $\hat{F}_u$ in \eqref{eq:def:unbiasedsnis} by $\mathcal{C} = 2N + N (\tau - 1)$.
-Under the conditions of Proposition~\ref{prop:dsnis:mseequiv}, the inefficiency (expected cost multiplied by mean squared error) of UIS is twice that of IS as $N\to\infty$:
+\begin{prop} Denote the cost of the Coupling-UIS estimator $\FNu$ in \eqref{eq:def:unbiasedsnis} by $\mathcal{C} = 2N + N (\tau - 1)$.
+Under the conditions of Proposition~\ref{prop:dsnis:mseequiv}, the inefficiency, defined as expected cost multiplied by mean squared error, of Coupling-UIS is twice that of IS as $N\to\infty$. \end{prop}

+The reason for the efficiency loss in Coupling-UIS is that, in Algorithm~\ref{alg:coupledPIMHlag} the $N$ particles in $\bfy_0$ are required to determine $\tau$ but in the event $\{\tau = 1\}$, which is increasingly likely as $N\to\infty$, these $N$ particles do not participate directly in the estimator $\FNu$.